ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 This can be any change in the functionality, including adding a new feature, a new method or a function.
 Software language does not matter.

 A feature contribution contains a new API, capability or behavior.
 It does not break backward compatibility with existing APIs, capabilities or behaviors.
 New feature contributions are very welcome in Mbed OS.
 However, because they add capability to the codebase, a new feature may introduce bugs and a support burden.
 New features should also come with documentation, support for most targets and comprehensive test coverage.
 Feature PRs are treated cautiously, and new features require a new minor version for the codebase.
-Features are candidates for feature releases.

 We initially implement new features on separate branches in the Mbed OS repository.
-Mbed OS maintainers or tech leads may create the new branches by following the naming convention: "feature-" prefix.
+Mbed OS maintainers or Mbed OS technical leads may create the new branches by following the naming convention: "feature-" prefix.

 Each feature has a Mbed OS technical lead.
 This person is responsible for: